COLLABORATIVE DIVORCES, UNCONTESTED / SIMPLE DIVORCES, AND DOCUMENT PREPARATION. DIVORCE MADE EASY!!!

 Discovery/Financial Disclosure Stage:

-Soon after filing the initial court papers, you and your spouse will be required to exchange detailed financial statements to provide insight into your assets and debt.
+Soon after filing the initial court papers, if the divorce is contested, you and your spouse will be required to exchange detailed financial statements to provide insight into your assets and debt.
+You can avoid all this by agreeing to the terms and conditions and providing those to your attorney.

 Some of these documents may include: